Find synonyms Find exact match

 Taken together, the evidence suggests that CRP and PCT are equivalent with respect to diagnostic accuracy.
 However, CRP is much more widely available than PCT and is thus more useful in clinical practice.

 Molecular assays — Molecular assays based upon polymerase chain reaction, detection of bacterial 16S ribosomal RNA genes, or identification of host RNA signatures have shown potential in the rapid diagnosis of neonatal sepsis.
 However, these tests are not routinely available and require further validation before broad clinical implementation.
-(See "Evaluation and management of fever in the neonate and young infant (less than three months of age)", section on 'Molecular assays'.)
+(See "Evaluation and management of fever in the neonate and young infant (younger than three months of age)", section on 'Molecular assays'.)

 The use of polymerase chain reaction for the detection of meningococcal disease is discussed in greater detail separately.
 (See "Diagnosis of meningococcal infection", section on 'Polymerase chain reaction'.)